#iwd2023 Jaimee Brooking

 It’s also important in my opinion to become a specialist in your field before you go off on your own.
 Work in jobs to learn the ropes and understand everything you can about your industry.
 Literally be a sponge and soak it all up!!

-I would also recommend looking into therapy or working with a life coach like I did.
+I would also recommend looking into therapy or working with a life coach like Bridget Paddon.
 They can help you work through some of your limiting beliefs.

-And another really silly one (but is so powerful) is listening to affirmations.
-I know this can be a bit hard for people to wrap their heads around, but your subconscious mind is a powerful force!
+And another powerful one if your limiting beliefs are keeping you stuck is listening to affirmations.
+I know this can be hard for people to wrap their heads around, but your subconscious mind is a powerful force!
 It takes up about 95% of your brain power and handles everything your body needs to function properly.
 It also holds all the “programs” that control the way you think, what you believe, the way you feel, act, react, and pretty much everything else that forms part of who you are.
 Listening to positive affirmations can really change everything.
 It certainly has for me!!

 How did you get over that feeling of “I’m not qualified enough or experienced enough?”

 That is a really good question.
 Somehow over time, I have gained confidence to fake it til you make it.
+Seeing other females thrive inspire me, and being led by compassionate individuals fosters growth.
 Of course I have the skillset to do what I’m doing, but I don’t know everything there is to know.
 I’m always surrounding myself with people who are smarter than me and leveraging my outgoing / empathetic / easy going personality to build trust.

-To be honest, I’ve probably more so overcome feelings of ‘imposter syndrome’ by working in jobs with epic female leaders who have g’d me up to go out and be a force to be reckoned with.
-Once you realise everyone is on that ‘fake it til you make it’ buzz, you’ll realise that it’s actually not that hard to be confident and show people you are experienced enough.
+To be honest, I’ve probably more so overcome feelings of ‘imposter syndrome’ by working in jobs with epic female leaders who have encouraged me to go out and be a force to be reckoned with.
+Once you realise everyone is faking it til they make it, you’ll realise that it’s actually not that hard to be confident and show people you are experienced enough.
 It’s all about confidence and telling yourself YOU CAN DO IT.

 Would you say you had to work harder for the same things or do things differently from male counterparts?

 Oh my god yes.
-The gender pay gap is a big bone of contention that has only recently been addressed, and barely.
-The biggest struggle I’ve had with men is whether they’re clients or colleagues who try to assert dominance over you.
+The gender pay gap is a big one.
+The biggest struggle I’ve had with men is whether they’re clients or colleagues who try to assert dominance over their female counterparts.
 This has happened to me several times during my career.
-I’ve found with men it’s all about ego, and they are so precious about protecting it.
-Sometimes so much that they can’t see through feedback, and instead put their backs up trying to protect their ideas etc. I do believe this is getting better, and it’s not something I have had to focus on at all since I’ve been working for myself.
+To be blunt, I’ve found with men it’s all about ego, and they are so precious about protecting it.
+Sometimes so much that they can’t see through feedback, and instead put their backs up trying to protect their ideas or beliefs etc. I do believe this is getting better, and it’s not something I have had to deal with at all since I’ve been working for myself.

 How do you empower other women or younger girls through your work?